Set up direct deposit

 "No payment entries to export" error

-• Verify payment entries exist for the payroll run (check Payment Entries in the navigation actions).
+- Verify payment entries exist for the payroll run (check Payment Entries on the Payroll Runs page or Show Payment Entries on the Payroll Payments page).

 Payment file export fails